gzhang33/ai-git-trending/README-EN.md

 - **📈 Daily Tracking**: Fetches the latest popular projects from GitHub Trending at a scheduled time (9 AM daily by default).
 - **🤖 Smart Filtering**: Automatically filters out projects that have already been analyzed, ensuring you get fresh technical perspectives every day.
 - **🧠 AI-Powered In-depth Analysis**: Uses a Large Language Model (LLM) to analyze each new project, producing deep insights including a "one-sentence review," "technical highlights," and "potential impact."
+- **🌐 Interactive Web UI**: Browse, search, and view reports through a beautiful web interface.
-- **📰 Multi-Format Reports**: Automatically generates beautiful Markdown and HTML reports for easy reading and sharing.
+- **📰 Multi-Format Reports**: Automatically generates beautiful Markdown reports, dynamically rendered on the web page.
-- **⚙️ Highly Configurable**: Almost all core parameters (like the number of daily analyses, scrape targets, LLM model, prompt templates, etc.) can be easily customized.
+- **⚙️ Highly Configurable**: Almost all core parameters (like the number of daily analyses, scrape targets, LLM model, prompt templates, etc.) can be easily customized in the `.env` file.
 - **💾 Local Persistence**: Uses an SQLite database to keep track of analyzed projects, avoiding repetitive work.

 ## 📝 Output Example